SFauth/AAC-using-large-language-models/README.md

 **Inspecting the results / logs**

 The folder ```audio_captioning/inference_results/facebook/opt-1.3b``` stores the result of all runs.
-If a new language model is selected, the code should automatically generate a new folder for the new model.
-Inside the LM's folder, there is two or three folders for each dataset:
+If a new language model is selected, the program should automatically generate a new folder for the new model.
+Inside the LM's folder, there is one folder for each dataset:
-1. AudioCaps/excludes_prompt_magic/validation
+1. AudioCaps/excludes_prompt_magic
-2. AudioCaps/excludes_prompt_magic/test_performance
+2. clotho_v2.1/excludes_prompt_magic
-3. AudioCaps/excludes_prompt_magic/test_performance
-4. clotho_v2.1/excludes_prompt_magic/validation

 Inside each folder, there are three subfolders analyzing the results.
 1. evaluation: Stores a .csv file containing the NLG metrics of every run: https://github.com/SFauth/AACLM/blob/1a9aa00c3af548f997a0aa6474ed31f0ed3ad303/audio_captioning/inference_result/facebook/opt-1.3b/AudioCaps/excludes_prompt_magic/evaluation/test_performance/0.193_2023-05-31%2009%3A01%3A59_MAGIC_WavCaps_AudioSet_KW.csv